vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLoginCancelled(LoginCancelledEvent loginCancelledEvent) {
 	// A LoginCancelledEvent contains the following:
-	// provider = the provider which the user has cancelled login to
+	// Provider = the provider which the user has cancelled login to
-	// autoLogin = comes "true" if user login automatically
+	// AutoLogin = comes "true" if user login automatically
-	// payload  = an identification string that you can give when you initiate the
+	// Payload  = an identification string that you can give when you initiate the
 	//            login operation and want to receive back upon cancellation

 	// ... your game specific implementation here ...